Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 He lied.

-He was leading the – Yeah.
+She was leading the team.

-He lied to you so you could all – They all voted for it, the Democrats and the Republicans.
+They all voted for it, the Democrats and the Republicans.

 I call it the political class.

-about what he's doing but he showed so much about what's going on in our government he showed the collusion of the media and the deep state and even wasn't there even instances where the the generals of the army were just refusing to give him information because they didn't want him changing their minds or what the the the executive branch is no longer in control of the military.
+And even, wasn't there even instances where the generals of the army were just refusing to give him information because they didn't want him changing their minds or what the executive branch is no longer in control of the military.

-the military is in control of the executive branch.
+The military is in control of the executive branch.

-And as soon as he got into power, he was just kind of the, the beautiful.
+And that was also very explicit in the Obama era where he came in and as soon as he got into power, he was just kind of the beautiful.

-Guantanamo Bay is still open.
+Joan Tomo Bay is still open.

 Yeah.

-You know, and Snowden talked about that too in depth.
+Snowden talked about that too in depth.

 And I asked him about this in 2013, 2012, maybe, you know, before Trump.